sanlocoz/foo.bar/README.md

 ## Problem-solving details
 The problems consists of 5 different levels that are increasing in difficulty.
 The details of the challenge elaborated below:
 - Problem 1 (level 1):
-The easisest problems.
+The easiest problems.
 The tasks was to convert text into braille code.

 `array accessing` `ad-hoc` `indexing`